keycard-tech/shelljs/README.md

-## KProJS
+## ShellJS

 Keycard Pro Library based on [@ledgerhq/hw-app-eth](@ledgerhq/hw-app-eth) and [@ledgerhq/hw-transport](@ledgerhq/hw-transport).

 ***

-## Who should use KProJS?
+## Who should use ShellJS?

-KProJS permits you to communicate with Keycard Pro through websites and through nodejs-based native applications.
+ShellJS permits you to communicate with Keycard Pro through websites and through nodejs-based native applications.

 ***